c3lang/c3-web/src/content/docs/Getting Started/projects.md

 :::

 ## Projects in C3
-Projects are a good way to manage compiling code when there are a lot of files and modules.
+Projects are *optional*, but are a good way to manage compiling code when there are a lot of files and modules.

 ### Creating a new project